Design tips for reports and scorecards

 2. Auto create

-You can quickly create a report for a whole table by dragging the table onto the repeater drop area.
-For example, drag the [HumanResources].[Department] table from the Adventure Works database to the repeater area of a new scorecard.
+You can quickly create a report for a whole table by dragging the table onto the grouping drop area.
+For example, drag the [Sales].[CreditCard] table from the Adventure Works database to the grouping area of a new scorecard.

-Dundas BI automatically populates the repeater and creates header and body labels for the columns in the table.
-If the table has primary keys defined, than those are used to populate the repeater, otherwise the first hierarchy is used.
+Dundas BI automatically populates the grouping, and creates header and data label pairs for the columns in the table.

 3. Include metadata